anisotropela/Universe-timeline/README.md

-# Calculating the properties of the Universe from Big Bang to now
-# --- Documentation for the code `timeline.py`
+# Properties of the Universe from Big Bang to now --- Documentation for the code `timeline.py`

 ## Purpose